off-by-some/fynx/README.md

 ## The Mathematical Guarantee

-Here's what makes FynX different: the reactive behavior doesn't just work for the examples you see—it works by mathematical necessity for any reactive program you could construct.
+You don't need to understand category theory at all to use FynX, though it is what makes FynX different: the reactive behavior doesn't just work for the examples you see—it works by mathematical necessity for any reactive program you could construct.
 FynX is built on solid mathematical foundations from category theory.
 These aren't abstractions for their own sake—they're implementation principles that guarantee correctness and enable powerful optimizations.

 FynX satisfies specific universal properties from category theory (covered in the [**Mathematical Foundations**](https://off-by-some.github.io/fynx/generation/markdown/mathematical-foundations/)) These aren't abstractions for their own sake; they're implementation principles that guarantee correctness: